Ritik220519/Namaste-React-BY-AS/README.md

-# Namaste React git add .
+# Namaste React

+# Redux Toolkit
+ - install @reduxja/toolkit and react redux
+ - Build our store
+ -connect our store to our app
+ -slice(cartSlice)
+ -dispatch(action)
+ -selector